 The High Res website and app offers a range of interactive cognitive behavioural therapy-based tools, self-help resources and videos that can help you manage some of the symptoms of anxiety.
 These tools can help manage your physical reactions such as rapid breathing and pounding heartbeat.

-Tools are available on the High Res app to use on the go.
+Tools are available in our Self-help section or on the High Res app to use on the go.

 There are a number of resources you could use on your own or preferably together with your therapist to help you address some of the symptoms of GAD.